Skip to content

 1. Launch the Edge browser, and head to edge://settings/help in the address bar.

-2. Edge will automatically check for the available update and download it right away.
+2. Edge will automatically check for the available update and download it immediately.

 Update Microsoft Edge browser